dane-anderson/ai-toolbox/README.md

 - Secure management of environment variables for API keys
 - Debugging and resolving real-world deployment issues (dependency management, runtime environments)

-This project demonstrates the ability to take an idea from development to a fully live, production-ready application.
+This project demonstrates the ability to take an idea from concept to a fully deployed, production-ready AI application.
 ---
 ## 🛠️ Setup & Usage